BUMETCS673/project-team-6/team.md

 ## Abdallah El Hamawi
 + I am a current software development graduate student at BU and I'm graduating in May 2024.
 +  I decided to switch my career when I moved to Seattle and explored different domains.
 I am familiar with full-stack development and enjoy learning different tools to improve.

+## Nickolas Cruz
+Hello, my name is Nickolas.
+I come from a mental health background looking to switch into computer science.
+I am currently taking classes ad-hoc and am a non-degree student.